Hamirpur district, Uttar Pradesh

 Hamirpur district is one of the 75 districts of Uttar Pradesh state of India and Hamirpur town is the district headquarters.
 Hamirpur district is a part of Chitrakoot Division.
-The district occupies an area of 4,121.9 km².
+The district occupies an area of 4,121.9 km2.
 The district has a population of 1,104,285 (2011 census).
 As of 2011 it is the third least populous district of Uttar Pradesh (out of 71), after Mahoba and Chitrakoot.
 Two major rivers Yamuna and Betwa meet here.
 On the banks of river Betwa lies the "Coarse sand" which is exported to many parts in U.P.

 Economy

 In 2006 the Ministry of Panchayati Raj named Hamirpur one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 34 districts in Uttar Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

-History

-Hamirpur is the home of Bundelkhand Kesri & Bundelkhand Gandhi Dewan Shatrughan Singh and his wife the valiant freedom fighter Rani Rajendra Kumari.
-The Rani also defeated the sitting UP Chief Minister CB Gupta in a byelection in 1958.
-Dewan Saheb performed the first Gram Daan to Acharya Vinobha Bhave.